What are the functions of the Building Code Administrators and Inspectors Board?

 What is a provisional license?

-A provisional certificate or license is a certification that is only issued to government employees once they have made application to the Department and been approved by the Board.
+A provisional certificate or license is a certification that is issued to employees once they have made application to the Department and been approved by the Board.
 Individuals applying for a provisional building code administrator license must be newly hired or promoted to the position.
 This same requirement is no longer necessary for those individuals applying for a provisional inspector or plans examiner license.
 Individuals enrolled in a board-approved internship certification program may apply for a provisional license.

 Can a provisional license be renewed?